giorginolab/infix2pharmml/README.md

 A full-fledged example
 ----------------------

-See how *infix2pharmml* has been used to encode a relatively complex model at [Chen_BiophysJ_2009/conversion-pharmml](https://github.com/tonigi/Chen_BiophysJ_2009/tree/master/conversion-pharmml).
+See how *infix2pharmml* has been used to encode a relatively complex model at [Chen_BiophysJ_2009/conversion-pharmml](https://github.com/giorginolab/Chen_BiophysJ_2009/tree/master/conversion-pharmml).

 Limitations
 -----------

+* Regression tests fail because they were not updated to the 7.0 syntax.
 * In single-statement mode, all symbols are assumed to reference variables in the current block (in other words, the _blkIdRef_ attribute is never generated).
 * All symbols are assumed to be of  type _real_.
 * Undefined symbols are assumed to be _population parameters_ and put into a block named _p_.